Next Start

 • Radio (RAD)

 All fuel-injected motorcycles have the ability to communicate trouble codes.
 However, some bikes require an external diagnostic tool.
-Luckily, H motorcycles have the ability to display Harley error codes right on the dash, no tool required!
+Luckily, Harley motorcycles have the ability to display error codes right on the dash – no tools required!

 Harley Davidson Code List Categories